-Well, can you blame him?
+So, your dog is eating cat food.
+Can you blame them?
 Some dogs love cat food because cat food has higher levels of fat and protein than dog food.
-Cat food is also designed to smell savory...which is just another irresistible draw for dogs in search of a treat!
-Unfortunately, if your dog makes a habit of eating cat food, that extra fat and protein can quickly lead to weight gain.
+Cat food is also designed to smell savory...which can be an irresistible draw for dogs in search of a treat!
+Can dog’s eat cat food?
+Yes, it’s completely safe.
+But, if your dog makes a habit of eating cat food, that extra fat and protein can quickly lead to weight gain.

 How to Train Your Dog to Stop Eating Cat Food

-- Put your dog in his crate until your cat is finished eating.
-Put away any uneaten food when she’s finished.
+- Put away any uneaten food when your cat is finished.

-- If you don’t have a separate room for your cat’s food, put the cat’s bowl on a high surface like a counter, dresser, washing machine, cat tree, or a bookshelf.
+- Put the cat’s bowl on a high surface like a counter, dresser, washing machine, cat tree, or bookshelf.
 Most cats have no trouble jumping to high places that a dog can’t reach.
-(My aunt’s cat used to eat her meals on top of the refrigerator!)
+Some cats even eat their meals on top of the refrigerator!

-It’ll take some gentle, consistent guidance and a change in routine, but we have all the confidence in the world that you’ll be able to help your dog stop eating cat food.
-It’s also important to remember that no matter his vice, make sure the foundation of your dog’s diet is a complete and balanced blend of food that’s tailored for his nutritional needs and preferences like Just Right by Purina.
+It will take some gentle, consistent guidance and a change in routine, but we have all the confidence in the world that you’ll be able to help your dog stop eating cat food.
+It’s also important to remember that no matter their vice, the foundation of your dog’s diet should always be a complete and balanced blend of food that’s tailored for his nutritional needs and preferences like Just Right.